ja1umi/myCOBOLProj/GREAT_DECISION_2017/README.md

 License
 -------

 The source code is released under the terms of the MIT License.
-See LICENCE.txt
+See LICENSE.txt

 Author